wcjohnchen/capstoneProject2/README.md

 https://www.kaggle.com/ted8080/house-prices-and-images-socal

 This dataset includes the housing prices and their images in Southern Califronia.
-The goal of this study to predict the prices from images using convolutional neural network.
+The goal of this study to predict the prices from the images using convolutional neural network.

 ## Proposal III: